September 11, 2023

 About the Author

-Jeanne-Marie Osterman is the author of three books of poetry, Shellback (Paloma Press), There’s a Hum (Finishing Line Press), and All Animals Want the Same Things, winner of the Slipstream Press 34th Annual Poetry Chapbook Competition.
+Jeanne-Marie Osterman is the author of four books of poetry: Who Killed Marta Ugarte?
+(Broadstone Books), Shellback (Paloma Press), There’s a Hum (Finishing Line Press), and All Animals Want the Same Things, winner of the Slipstream Press 34th Annual Poetry Chapbook Competition.
 Her poems have appeared in Borderlands, New Ohio Review, Cathexis Northwest, 45th Parallel Magazine, and elsewhere.

 A finalist for the 2018 Joy Harjo Poetry Award and 2017 Levis Prize in Poetry, she is poetry editor for Cagibi, a journal of prose and poetry.